 A 54-story skyscraper, named after the man and company that built it.
 The first six floors are occupied by shops and restaurants, while the top six floors house an art museum and observation deck.
 Offices fill the 43 floors in between.
 The Mori Tower is one of the tallest buildings in Tokyo and a characteristic feature of the city's skyline.

 Tokyo City View

-Hours: 10:00 to 23:00 (until 25:00 on Fridays and Saturdays) Sky Deck opens from 11:00 to 20:00 when the weather permits Admission ends 30-60 minutes before closing time.
-Admission: 1800 yen, additional 500 yen for Sky Deck; combination tickets for the Mori Art Museum are often available; 1500 yen if purchased through Japanican
+Closed for renovations until late April 2021 Hours: 10:00 to 22:00 (entry until 21:30) Sky Deck opens from 13:00 when the weather permits Admission: 1800 yen, additional 500 yen for Sky Deck; combination tickets for the Mori Art Museum are often available

 Located at the top of the Mori Tower, the Tokyo City View observation deck has high ceiling and glass walls that extend all the way around the building, giving visitors views of the entire city.
 Additionally, Sky Deck is an open-air rooftop deck that can be accessed when the weather permits.